rjdeliveryomaha/courierinvoice/README.md

   - dispatch

-All resources from the end point corresponding to the client, organization, driver, or dispatcher except Deleted and passwords.
+All resources from the end point corresponding to the client, organization, driver, or dispatcher except ``` Deleted ``` and passwords.

 Dispatchers have ``` $_SESSION['CanDispatch'] ``` set to a value of 2.

 Clients, Dispatchers, and Drivers with dispatch privileges have ``` $_SESSION['config']['ContractDiscount'] ``` and ``` $_SESSION['config']['GeneralDiscount'] ``` set.
 These are associative arrays with keys being Client IDs (preceded with the letter 't' for non-repeat clients) and the values being the discount values for each (or current) client.

+Clients and organizations will have ``` $_SESSION['pwWarning'] ``` set.

+Integer

+  - 0: password did not match the default password for the login type.

+  - 1: daily client password is default

+  - 2: admin client password is default

+  - 3: both daily and admin clients are default

+  - 4: organization password is default

+These values are used to notify the user that the password should be changed.

+Organizations have ``` $_SESSION['members'] ``` set.
+This is an associative array with the keys being client IDs (preceded by the letter 't' for non-repeat clients) and the values being an associative array containing the data stored at the clients end point for each client associated with the organization.

 ---